An example of Cumulative Layout Shift is a button dropping down the page as content above it loads in, just as you're about to click it.

 It can be very annoying and provides a poor user experience, so Google has been factoring CLS into their page scores, which impacts your ranking in search results.
 This has made people a lot more aware of this issue.

-As Fresh Relevance web content is typically injected late in the loading process, it has the potential cause a layout shift.
-So, what can you do about it?
+Because Fresh Relevance web content is typically injected late in the loading process, it has the potential to cause layout shift.
+The following approaches can help reduce or prevent layout shift.

 Solutions